 With two exciting, attacking sides, it’s a game that promises goals and one that should deliver in that department.
 Both sides possess the necessary talent at the other end of the field to ensure a fascinating 90 minutes.
 Neymar is fully fit and has scored 12 goals in his last 16 knockout matches – only Cristiano Ronaldo (33), Lionel Messi (16) and Robert Lewandowski (14) have scored more since 2014/15.

 In the popular request a bet section on SkyBet, there is a selection of potentially profitable bets, with a number of high-value offers.
 Our tips are as follows:

-Sky Bet are also offering a match stat request a bet, with over 1.5 goals, 5+ PSG corners, 3+ Atalanta corners and 10+ booking points each team at 13/8.
+Sky Bet is also offering a match stat request a bet, with over 1.5 goals, 5+ PSG corners, 3+ Atalanta corners, and 10+ booking points for each team at 13/8.